kite-tail/Demo-Repo/README.md

 # Demo-Repo
-First Check on using github repository
+First Check on using github repository!